ramakrishnabolisetty007/Log_parsing/README.md

 - Top 10 hosts interacting with the system
 - Top 10 hosts with their top page hits
 - Percentile of requests
+- Median value for the Response size (in bytes)

 ## Merits of the current version